Julius Erving: Philadelphia 76ers (1976–1987)

 Erving maintained his all-star caliber of play into his twilight years, averaging 22.4, 20.0, 18.1 and 16.8 points per game in his final seasons.
 In 1986, he announced that he would retire after the season.
 That final season saw opposing teams pay tribute to Erving in the last game he would play in their arenas, including in cities such as Boston and Los Angeles, his perennial rivals in the playoffs.
+On April 17, 1987, against the Indiana Pacers, Erving scored a season-high 38 points in front of the Philadelphia crowd in his final home game to score his 30,000th combined point as an ABA/NBA player.
+He closed his career out with a loss to the Milwaukee Bucks in the first round.

 Retirement

 Erving retired in 1987 at the age of 37.
 Johnny Kerr told ABA historian Terry Pluto: "A young Julius Erving was like Thomas Edison, he was always inventing something new every night."
 He is also one of the few players in modern basketball to have his number retired by two franchises: the Brooklyn Nets (formerly the New York Nets and New Jersey Nets) have retired his No. 32 jersey and the Philadelphia 76ers his No. 6 jersey.
 He was an excellent all around player who was also an underrated defender.
 In his ABA days, he would guard the best forward, whether small forward or power forward, for over 40 minutes a game and simultaneously be the best passer, ball handler and clutch scorer every night.
 Many of Erving's acrobatic highlight feats and clutch moments were unknown because of the ABA's scant television coverage.
 He is considered by many as the greatest dunker of all time.

 In his ABA and NBA careers combined, he scored more than 30,000 points.
 In 1993, Erving was elected to the Naismith Memorial Basketball Hall of Fame and in 1996 he was inducted into the NYC Basketball Hall of Fame.
 When he retired, Erving ranked in the top five in scoring (third), field goals made (third), field goals attempted (fifth) and steals (first).
 On the combined NBA/ABA scoring list, Erving ranked third with 30,026 points.
 As of 2022, Erving ranks eighth on the list, behind only LeBron James, Kareem Abdul-Jabbar, Karl Malone, Kobe Bryant, Michael Jordan, Dirk Nowitzki and Wilt Chamberlain.